lightheaded/tom.readme/README.md

 **I am a sucker for time.** I try to be on time for agreements and meetings.
 Especially for those that I organise or am a key person for.
 When you are late for a meeting, you waste everyone's time and this causes unnecessary unhappiness.
 Please be on time.

 **Bad User Experience makes me itch.** When I see a badly designed process or interface, I physically itch all over.
-I'm that person who sends feedback to sites when it's not asked and eagerly anticipate the feedback surveys after going to the bank.
+I'm that person who sends feedback to sites when it's not asked and eagerly anticipates the feedback surveys after a visit to the bank.
 I also like to think that stuff that I create is understandable and easy to use.

 ## My interests